A deadly drug — sometimes in disguise

 If you or someone you love is at risk for misusing opioids, resources and help are available.
 Find information about substance use disorder treatment options on findtreatment.gov, a product of the Substance Abuse and Mental Health Services Administration.
 Connect with harm reduction resources near you at harmreduction.org, the official website of the National Harm Reduction Coalition.

-Across Kloxxado® nasal spray’s two pharmacokinetics (PK) studies, adverse reactions were reported in two subjects for each of the following: abdominal pain, asthenia, dizziness, headache, nasal discomfort, and presyncope.*
+In two pharmacokinetic (PK) studies of 47 healthy adult volunteers, the following adverse reactions were reported in two subjects each: abdominal pain, asthenia, dizziness, headache, nasal discomfort, and presyncope.

 For more information, please see the full Prescribing Information and Important Safety Information.